aaronbloomfield/ccc/hws/tokens/index.md

 		- A million coins, or a billion coins, is not unreasonable here
 		- Keep in mind the amount you are specifying in the mint call is $x \ast 10^d$ where $x$ is how many coins you want to mint and $d$ is the number of decimal places.
 So if you want to mint 100 coins, and you are using 10 decimal places, then the amount to mint is 1,000,000,000,000.
 - You have to implement the `supportsInterface()` method to fulfill the requirements of the [IERC165.sol](IERC165.sol.html) ([src](IERC165.sol)) contract; remember that your code supports *four* interfaces: `IERC165`, `IERC20`, `IERC20Metadata`, and `ITokenCC`.
 Although your contract also extends `Context`, there are no `external` or `public` methods in `Context`, and it's an abstract contract, so there is no interface there to support.
 - You have to implement a `requestFunds()` function that does nothing other than `revert()` -- we will be using that function in a future assignment, which is why it is in this interface.
+Since you are just going to call `revert()`, Solidity will recommend making that a `pure` function -- that's fine to do in your contract.
+But the function line in the interface should not have the `pure` keyword on it, since a use of that function in a future assignment will read/write the contract's state.

 Be sure to thoroughly test this in Remix!
 Remember that you have multiple accounts in the Javascript deployment environment, so you can transfer your new cryptocurrency back and forth.
 Just switch the account in the "Account" drop-down list to initiate a transaction from a different account.